jerryno6/vulinux/README.md

 - //press Ctrl + O, then Enter to save file, then Ctrl X to exit
 - sh setup.sh  //run file setup to set up things

+2. If you want to test whether docker-compose has worked or not, follow these steps:
+- mkdir hello-world   //create a directory for helloworld
+- cd hello-world
+- touch docker-compose.yml
+- //paste content of file docker-compose.yml that you can download here
+- sudo docker-compose up   //run hello world with dockercompose

+3. to be continued